 Yes, I have recently accomplished producing two books on my characters.
 The first book is called Kimberly Pelkey's Whimsical World, which contains my most recent illustrations from the past year.
 My second book, currently in progress, is called Kwerki Ink Creatures.
 This book contains pictures of my acrylic ink creatures.
-I am also looking at producing a children's book soon, as well as another book of recent illustrations with my stories included.
-So yes, look out for it... more Kwerki illustration books to come!
+I'm also looking at producing a children's book soon, as well as another book of recent illustrations with my stories included.
+So yes, more Kwerki illustration books to come!

 Many artists focus exclusively on their niche craft, but they don't necessarily have the literature chops to enhance their ideas.
 You're different in the sense that you generate fascinating tales to accompany your characters.
 How does writing help you as an artist and do you feel the same passion for storytelling as painting?

 To be honest, I never really had any intention of having stories attached to my work.
 I suppose this is would be considered one of those happy accidents.
 One day, just before posting my work on social media, I got this story idea in my head, so I just decided to share it along with the illustration.
 I later discovered that many viewers actually read and enjoyed the stories attached to my work.
 I found it to be so wonderful that they actually read the stories.
 Now I just kinda write these stories up out of the blue.
 I make the story according to what I see in my illustrations, but I have never thought of myself as being a storyteller or writer.
 Seeing that viewers enjoy the stories, I've since been inspired to continue writing these stories.
 Moreover, I recently had one viewer suggest that I should create a book with just my stories, which I must say is a brilliant idea.